Restaurant in New York City, United States

 What should I wear to Hatsuhana?

-The address is Midtown East, the clientele skews business and professional, and the room carries a traditional sensibility.
+The address is Midtown East, the clientele skews business and professional, the room carries a traditional sensibility.
 Business casual is appropriate for both lunch and dinner.
 You do not need a jacket, but this is not the venue for shorts and sneakers.

 Does Hatsuhana handle dietary restrictions?